ti2811h/cube/README.md

 # cube
-A simple cube in OpenGL
+Just a cube in OpenGL.

 # libraries
-currently you need the cglm library, but this project is currently ported to another library
+currently you need the cglm library